famoser/agnes/README.md

     # execute commands on deploy hook, constrained to specific instances
     fixtures:
         hook: after_deploy
-        instance: *:*:dev
+        instance_filter: *:*:dev
         commands:
           - php bin/console doctrine:fixtures:load -q

-    # execute action on after_deploy hook, constrained to specific instances
+# action can be executed after a deploy action, constrained to specific instances
 # only copy:shared actions are supported; within deploy / rollback actions
+actions:
     prod_data_on_staging:
-        hook: after_deploy
+        after: deploy
-        instance: *:*:staging
+        instance_filter: *:*:staging
-        action: copy:shared
+        command: copy:shared
         arguments: { source: production }

-# define instances where your application will be deployed
-# an instance consist of server, environment and stage
+# instances are the target of your commands, each consisting of a server, an environment and a stage
 # you can match here defined instances with the expression *:*:*
 # the first part matches to the server name (with * matching all), here the only available server is "example"
 # the second part matches to the environment name (with * matching all), here the only available environment is "example.com"
 # the third part matches to the stage (with * matching all), here the available stages are dev, staging, education & production
-servers:
-  # the server
+instances:
   example:
     connection:
       type: ssh